 Featured

-The Silly Game Of Playing Pfizer Options
+The Exercise Of Playing Pfizer Options

 Last week I posted a blog about buying Pfizer Calls at the very end of a trading session when the DJIA was down 500 points.
 Options on stocks that are in $25.00 price range are highly leveraged and it doesn't take much of a move in the stocks price to generate a move in the underlying options.
 That's the logic behind this kind of trade.
 Today similiar circumstances (a sizeable drop) are brewing with the DJIA index now down in mid morning trading.
 Could these Call options rebound from an early morning drop?